 The Pharisee and Tax Collector

-9 He spoke also this parable to certain people who were convinced of their own righteousness, and who despised all others.
+9 He spoke also this parable to certain people who were convinced of their own righteousness, and who despised everyone else.

 Jesus Blesses the Children